brenthuisman/libpar2/README.md

 This repo is a libified version of par2cmdline.
 It tracks that source line for line, but instead of the commandline application, you obtain a shared library, ready for easy inclusion in your own applications.

-At this time, `./compile.sh` produces a `.so` on Unix platforms.
-On the TODO is a similar file for Windows.
-Pull requests for macOS welcome!
+At this time, `./compile.sh` produces a `.so` on Unix platforms. `./wincompile.sh` creates a Windows DLL using the mingw compiler (`sudo apt install mingw-w64`).
+Pull requests for macOS compiling instructions and binaries welcome!

 ## Motivation